The Benefits of Translucent Panel Daylighting Systems

 One of the benefits of translucent panel systems is that their sandwich panel design allows for insulation to be installed within the panel – with different densities available for enhanced thermal performance and solar heat gain control.
 By adjusting the density of insulation inside the panel, you can achieve U-factors as low as .06 (center of panel for Guardian 275® 4″).

-Thermal breaks are also available in LightBasic™ and Guardian 275® systems for both the outside framing and the panel grid core (Clima-Tite™ systems feature pultruded fiberglass framing that doesn’t require a thermal break), providing protection against condensation and improved U-factors.
+Thermal breaks are also available for both the outside framing and the panel grid core, providing protection against condensation and improved U-factors.

 What Aluminum Finishes are Available?